• Skip to primary navigation

 Fix: Network Icon Missing From Taskbar In Windows 11/10

-If the Network Icon is missing or not appearing on the Taskbar, you won’t be able to see the active/inactive status of the Wi-Fi or Ethernet network connection on your computer.
+If the Network Icon is missing or not appearing on the Taskbar, you won’t be able to see the status (Active or Inactive) of the Wi-Fi or Ethernet network connection on your computer.

-Similarly, when your computer gets disconnected from Wi-Fi or Ethernet connection, the Network icon appears with a crossed-out Icon to clearly indicate that the network connection on your computer broken or disconnected.
+When the computer gets disconnected from Wi-Fi or Ethernet, the Network icon appears with a crossed-out Icon to indicate that the network connection on your computer is broken or disconnected.

 Network Icon Missing from Taskbar in Windows 11/10

-If the Network Icon, which is also referred to as the Wireless icon is missing from the taskbar, you should always start by checking the System Tray to make sure that it is not hiding there.
+If the Network Icon (or Wireless icon) is missing from the Taskbar, you should always start by checking the System Tray to make sure that it is not hiding there.

 Advertisement